 The study of purinergic signaling is broad and multifaceted, involving cellular physiology, biochemistry, and pharmacology.
 Purinergic signaling is involved in an infinite number of cellular and molecular processes, from cancer and cell cycle regulation to cell-cell communications and stem cell biology; as such, there often exists a potential to modulate purinergic signaling for a therapeutic benefit.
 Of the purinergic receptors, P2X7 receptor has received significant attention in recent years due to its potential as a therapeutic target for numerous inflammatory conditions1.
 Methods to study the receptor have evolved and been adapted over the years to facilitate this research2–5.
 Here, we describe a live-cell flow cytometry method to investigate the multiple functions of P2X7 receptors in adult neural progenitor cells derived from the subventricular zone (SVZ) and the hippocampal dentate gyrus.

 The P2X7 receptor was first described as the P2Z receptor, or the ‘cell death’ receptor, as its activation with high concentrations of adenosine triphosphate (ATP) results in the formation of a large transmembrane pore permeable to molecules up to 900 Da6.
 This leads to cytoskeletal rearrangement, transmembrane pore formation, and, potentially, apoptosis and/or necrosis7.
 Traditionally, this function of P2X7 is quantified by the uptake of large molecular weight dyes such as YO-PRO-1 or ethidium bromide, which fluoresce when intercalated with DNA3,8.
-Plate reader methods, which are rapid and allow for upscaling, generally do not allow for the observation of kinetics.
+Plate reader methods, which are rapid and allow for upscaling, generally do not allow for the observation of kinetics and many lack agitation or shaking capabilities.
 The method described here is based on ethidium uptake and allows the fluorescence increase to be observed over time, providing a greater depth of information with regard to the speed of pore formation.
 P2X7 receptors have since been shown to facilitate a number of nonimmune functions, with distinct responses depending on exposure time and agonist concentration9,10.
 Brief activation by lower concentrations of ATP results in cation influx for the purposes of neurotransmitter and signal transduction11.
 Using flow cytometry to measure calcium influx overcomes the problems associated with cumbersome and technically challenging methods—particularly, patch clamping to measure inward currents which provide invaluable details as to the change in potential across a cell membrane but do not allow for population analysis2.
 The third function of P2X7 receptors occurs in the absence of ATP, where P2X7 receptors have been demonstrated to facilitate phagocytosis in both the immune system and the nervous system9,12,13.
 Advancements in microscopy techniques have allowed the visualization of cytoskeletal rearrangements during the uptake process, although quantification and population analysis can still present a challenge.

 The live-cell flow cytometry method detailed here allows for the investigation of all three main functions of P2X7 receptors in real-time.
 The inclusion of a time module device on the flow cytometer allows temperature control and continual stirring of cells in suspension.
 Agonist and antagonist stimuli can be delivered within a second, allowing the near uninterrupted measurement of the cellular response.
 This presents a rapid and simple method to reproducibly quantify function while avoiding the use of multiple assay systems.
 It is important to note that this protocol may easily be adapted to suit any cell type and could be used to examine other receptor subtypes given the inclusion of specific agonists or inhibitors, depending on their properties.